 - There are two places where the letter should have a hyperlink.
 Add appropriate links with titles.
 For the location that the links point to, you may use

 - Mark up the university motto quote and citation with appropriate elements.

 - The character set of the document should be set as utf-8 using the appropriate meta tag.

 - The author of the letter should be specified in an appropriate meta tag.

 - The provided CSS should be included inside an appropriate tag.

-- Use the W3C HTML validator to validate your HTML; you'll get bonus points if it validates.
+- Use the W3C HTML validator to validate your HTML.
+Award yourself bonus points if it validates.

-- You don't need to know any CSS to do this assessment; you just need to put the provided CSS inside an HTML element.
+- You don't need to know any CSS to do this assignment.
+You just need to put the provided CSS inside an HTML element.